 Vëantur only smiled as Halladan sighed and gave in.
 Soon he was happily engaged cleaning the wolf skin even more thoroughly than he had done before.

-It was a stroke of luck that they had used the previous day for foraging and firewood, Halladan thought.
-Firewood they would have had anyway, but the wolf's meat and the other food might easily end up being the difference between life and death.
+It was a stroke of luck that they had used the previous day to forage, Halladan thought.
+Firewood they would have had anyway, but the wolf's meat and the other food might end up as the difference between life and death.

 The sound drew a questioning look from Orleg, and Halladan replied, "I was trying to plan our route back to Sarn Ford."

 "I suppose you're right," Halladan muttered.
-He tried to force his thoughts to more pleasant things, but even thinking of Bereth only made him wonder how bad the weather would be in Caras Dirnen.
+He tried to force his thoughts along more pleasant lines, but even the thought of Bereth only made him wonder how bad the weather was in Caras Dirnen.